Australia & NZ destination playbook

 Build an Australia and New Zealand route that fits real distances

 Australia and New Zealand are incredible, but the distances are large.
-The best trips focus on one country at a time or two cities plus a nature region.
+This Australia and New Zealand route works best when you focus on one country at a time or two cities plus a nature region.
 This playbook is designed for couples, families, and friends who want coastal views, city culture, and a practical plan that respects travel time and budget.

 Choose one country, then build a two-base route